A hemorrhagic stroke is caused by a ruptured blood vessel. It may be:

 - Other illness or medical conditions like hypertension

-- Sex: Men are more likely to have a stroke than women
+- Gender: Men are more likely to have a stroke than women

 - Age: Risk of stroke increases with age particularly after 55 years of age.